Sections Of This Article:

 Franck Muller‘s Vanguard Skeleton Cubic is a striking representation of Cubist influence.
 The watch features a skeletonized dial with angular, geometric bridges and a tonneau-shaped case.
 The overlapping and intersecting elements evoke the fragmented nature of Cubist art, creating a timepiece that is both avant-garde and visually captivating.

 The Hublot Classic Fusion Enamel Britto: Collaborating with contemporary artist Romero Britto, Hublot created the Classic Fusion Enamel Britto watch.
-The dial features vibrant, Cubist-inspired artwork by Britto, with bold colors and fragmented patterns.
+The dial features vibrant, Cubist-inspired artwork by Britto, with bold colours and fragmented patterns.
 The watch captures the essence of Cubism by transforming timekeeping into a canvas of dynamic and abstract shapes.

 The Urwerk UR-105 TA Clockwork Orange is a futuristic timepiece influenced by Cubist aesthetics.
 The angular case and exposed mechanics on the dial create a sense of three-dimensional depth, reminiscent of Cubist paintings that portray multiple perspectives simultaneously.
 Urwerk’s approach to watchmaking embraces the unconventional, mirroring the principles of Cubism.